 2. Cody Nite Rodeo

-Celebrate the 80th anniversary of the world's longest running rodeo that runs every night in the summer.
+Celebrate more than 80 years of the world's longest running rodeo that happens every night in the summer.
 Doors open at 7 p.m. and the rodeo starts at 8 p.m.
-Buy your tickets in advance online or at one of 50 retailers in Cody that sell them.
+Buy your tickets in advance online or at one of 30 retailers in Cody that sell them.

 3. Meeteetse Chocolatier